| Simplified fatty

 fat shows more a melting curve (percentage of crystallised fat as

+function of temperature as given by the N-line).
 Fats wit the same melting point can have different melting curves

+or N-lines.
 The groups of triglycerides, of which the melting point has been

 indicated above, are present in a fat in a low to a high level and

 are also partially dissolving in the more liquid part of the fat.
+Because each fat has its own triglyceride composition, it has also

 its won N-line, crystallisation parameters and its own crystal network.